IBPYP: From Principles into Practice

 In the IBPYP, a balance is sought between acquisition of knowledge and skills, development of conceptual understanding, demonstration of positive learner profile attributes and the taking of responsible action.
 In terms of achieving this balance, the 5 essential elements of the written curriculum are emphasized: Knowledge, Concepts, Approaches to Learning, Learner Profile and Action.

-The PYP curriculum is written and used in a developmentally appropriate way.
+The IBPYP curriculum is written and used in a developmentally appropriate way.
 It takes into account what students should learn and be able to do on the basis of what is best for their development on a long term basis.
 It is based on students' needs, interests and competencies.
 The developmental approach takes into account:

 |The characteristics, capabilities and interests that are age appropriate.|

 |The different rates at which students learn and the wide range of normal variation that can occur in an age group.|

 |That individual patterns of development are complex and not simply sequential.|

 |That learning is a balance between the intellectual, the social and the personal; each is important and each is interlinked with the others.|

 |That the maturity of each student depends on the developmental stages he or she has already gone through, and the effects of earlier positive and negative feedback.|